Jacobious52/AdventOfCode2018/README.md

 # AdventOfCode2018
 My Advent of Code 2018 Repo.
-In various langauges and tools.
+In (probably) various langauges and tools.
+Not going for best or fastest solutions, this is just for some fun and practice.

-**AdventOfCode2018.playground** - Swift Playground problems live here
+**AdventOfCode2018.playground** - Swift Playground problems live here.
+Playgrounds is really slow so running most problems with full input requires compiling swift files as binary.

 ### Day 1